paulkernfeld/contiguous-data-in-rust/README.md

 ## Allocation

-Some solutions can be used with `const`, where the data will live in the data segment of the binary (I think??), some solutions can use the memory of the stack, and some need to use memory allocated by an allocator (I'll call this "the heap" although I don't think that it technically has to be a heap).
+Some solutions can be used with `const` and `static`, some solutions can use the memory of the stack, and some need to use memory allocated by an allocator (I'll call this "the heap" although I don't think that it technically has to be a heap).

 ## Splitting